Loading...

 Add Vegetables

-Incorporate a variety of non-starchy vegetables, such as broccoli, spinach, or zucchini, to your plate.
-These can help slow down the absorption of sugars.
+Incorporate non-starchy vegetables like broccoli, spinach, or bell peppers into your meal.
+These can help slow down the absorption of carbohydrates.

 Include Healthy Fats